Gordon Bunshaft: Awards and honors

 Bunshaft was elected to the National Institute of Arts and Letters and was the recipient of numerous other honors and awards.
 In 1955, he received the Brunner Prize of the American Academy and Institute of Arts and Letters and, in 1984, its gold medal.
 He also received the American Institute of Architects Twenty-five Year Award for Lever House in 1980 and in 1988 the Pritzker Architecture Prize.
 In 1958, he was elected to the National Academy of Design as an Associate and became a full member in 1959.
 From 1963 to 1972, he was a member of the Commission of Fine Arts in Washington, D.C.

-Upon receiving the Pritzker Prize in 1988, for which he had nominated himself, the famously terse architect gave the shortest speech of any winner in the award's history:
+Upon receiving the Pritzker Prize in 1988, for which he had nominated himself, the terse architect gave the shortest speech of any winner in the award's history:

 In 1928, I entered the MIT School of Architecture and started my architectural trip.
 Today, 60 years later, I've been given the Pritzker Architecture Prize for which I thank the Pritzker family and the distinguished members of the selection committee for honoring me with this prestigious award.
 It is the capstone of my life in architecture.
 That's it.

 Bunshaft was a trustee of the Museum of Modern Art.
 He also received the Medal of Honor of the New York Chapter of the American Institute of Architects.